-Roger's passion is proving that helping those at the East African gem sources is as valuable as the gems he facets through Gem Legacy.
+Roger's passion shows that helping miners at the source is as valuable as the gems themselves.

 After high school, Roger completed a trade program in pipe fitting and welding.

-Ten years into working within the trade, he realized the hazards of the work, evidenced by seasoned workers’ injuries and physical toll.
+Ten years into the trade, he realized the hazards of the work and its physical demands.

 In 1981, loose gemstones and jewelry caught his interest, and he began buying selling loose gems to jewelers across the country.

-Soon, he realized the need for finer goods, and the means and skills to recut and facet his own rough.
+Soon, he realized the need for finer goods, but needed the means and skills to recut and facet his own rough.

-In 1999, he was approached to head a marketing program in Namibia to revive their gem mining economy.
+After n 1999, he was invited to lead a marketing program in Namibia to revive their gem mining economy.

 After a twenty four year war for independence, Namibia experienced nearly 40% unemployment.

-By 2001, Roger built two gem cutting schools to aid Namibia’s gem mineral economic revival.
+By 2001, Roger built two gem cutting schools contributing to Namibia’s gem and economic revival.

-Little did he know the “marketing” opportunity would lead to a lifetime connection to East African gem trade.
+Little did he know the “marketing” opportunity would lead to a lifetime connection with East African gem sourcing.

-Between 2001, and 2009, Roger learned to cut and facet on his own gems, with a focus on precision gem cutting, using rough he sourced in East Africa.
+Between 2001, and 2009, Roger learned to cut and facet on his own gems, focusing on precision gem cutting, and using rough he sourced in East Africa.

-Since then, Roger has made 35 trips to East Africa, developing connections and much needed support through a primary school, an orphanage, and a gem cutting school in Arusha, Tanzania.
+Since then, Roger has made 35 trips to East Africa, developing connections and support through a primary school, an orphanage, and a gem cutting school in Arusha, Tanzania.